Circuit Technology Center 22 Parkridge Road

 Caution: Excessive bonding pressure may cause measling in the circuit board surface or may cause the new contact to slide out of position.

 14. Gently place the bonding tip directly onto the contact.
 Apply pressure as recommended in the manual of the repair system or repair kit for an additional 30 seconds to fully bond the contact.
-After the bonding cycle, remove the tape used for alignment.
 The new edge contact is fully cured.
 Carefully clean the area and inspect the new edge contact for proper alignment.

 Note: If the configuration permits, the overlap solder joint connection should be a minimum of 3.00 mm (0.125") from the related termination.
 This gap will minimize the possibility of simultaneous reflow during soldering operations.
 Refer to 7.1 Soldering Basics.